-This course is a study of the Advanced Practice Registered Nurse (APRN) role, including the evolution of the role, current and continuing issues relevant to advanced practice nursing and clinical practice issues.
-Course activities include observation, discussion, and analysis of experiences.
+This didactic course explores the Advanced Practice Registered Nurse (APRN) role, including the evolution of the role, current and continuing issues relevant to advanced practice nursing and clinical practice.

 5314.
 Leadership in Nursing Education I: Best Practices in Teaching & Technology Integration